Snowmaking in Tahoe: Northstar and Heavenly Pump up The Best Christmas Snow Conditions

 Sugar Bowl

-Another real option for a morning of carving or flying fun this holiday season is Sugar Bowl, which has open both terrain features and great advanced and intermediate skiing off its Mt.
+Another real option for a morning of carving or flying fun this holiday season is Sugar Bowl, which has open both terrain features and great advanced and intermediate skiing off it’s Mt.
 Lincoln summit.

 On Monday, 12/19, the east wind blew and the upper reaches of Lincoln had spots of rocks on the trails.
 If the wind calms down, which it should, Sugar Bowl should be able to add to its snow depths to these high, exposed runs prior to Christmas.